Royal Navy officer rank insignia: Rank badges

-In 2001, the shoulder boards on dress uniforms were changed and are currently:
+In 2001, the shoulder boards on dress uniforms were changed to match the NATO system of stars for Flag Officers and are currently:

-Historical insignia

 Warrant officers

 Warrant officers first received their uniforms in 1787.
 The navigators, surgeons and pursers were commissioned in 1843 and their insignia are described above.

 In 1865 chief (later commissioned) gunners, boatswains, and carpenters were given a single 1/2in ring, with the curl, though the carpenters lost the curl in 1879.

 In 1891 ordinary warrant officers of 10 years' standing were given a half-ring of 1/4in, with or without curl as above.

 In 1918 this ring, with the curl, was extended to all non-commissioned warrant officers.

 In 1949 WOs and CWOs became "commissioned branch officers" and "senior commissioned branch officers" and were admitted to the wardroom, but their insignia remained the same.

 In 1956 they were integrated into the line officers as sub-lieutenants and lieutenants, and class distinctions finally disappeared from the uniform.

 Reserves

 From 1863 officers were commissioned in the Royal Naval Reserve this was for serving merchant navy officers only.
 They had rings each formed from two 1/4 inch wavy lines intersecting each other.
 The curl was formed into a six-pointed star.
 The lieutenant commander's half-ring was straight, but only 1/8 inch wide.
 The commodore had a broad straight ring, but the same star for a curl.
 Midshipmen had a blue collar patch.

 Officers of the Royal Naval Volunteer Reserve (formed 1903) for civilians, had single wavy rings 1/4 inch wide, with the curl a squarish shape.
 The lieutenant commander's narrow ring was originally straight, but after 1942 was waved also.
-This system of rank insignia is still worn today by officers in the Sea Cadets.
+This system of rank insignia is still worn today by officers in the Volunteer Cadet Corps and Sea Cadets.
 Midshipmen in the RNVR had a maroon collar patch.

 In 1951 both reserves lost their distinctive insignia and got normal straight stripes like the regulars, but with a letter 'R' inside the curl.
 The two organisations were merged in 1958.
 In 2007 officers of the Royal Naval Reserve had the 'R' distinction from badges of rank removed.
 Honorary officers in the RNR however continue to wear the 'R' inside the curl.